Metric theory of relativity (MTR) is the theory that describes transformation

 of MTR are the special theory of relativity (STR) and the extended special theory of relativity

-rate of flow of time as the rate of similar movements differ due to shift along
+of time as the rate of similar movements differ due to shift along the scale dimension also are included in the

-the scope of the MTR.
+scope of the MTR.

 Contents